VONJO can offer spleen volume reduction (SVR) when platelet counts drop in myelofibrosis (MF)1

 • The median SVR from baseline to Week 24 for patients with platelet counts <50 x 109/L was 27.3% in the VONJO arm vs 0.9% in the BAT arm.

-Modified MFSAF v2.0 captured how the patient was feeling based on 6 symptoms of MF2:
+In PERSIST-2, modified MFSAF v2.0 captured how the patient was feeling based on 6 symptoms of MF2:

 Image